-Reports may be submitted by persons belonging to the Company's internal staff as well as by collaborators, customers, consultants, partners of the latter and suppliers of works, goods and services, and their respective employees and collaborators.
+The Whistleblowing Procedure also provides that the Company shall also handle any other communications relating to ir-regularities and/or violations of internal provisions or provisions of law that do not fall within the scope of the Whistleblowing Regulation received through the aforementioned internal channels.
+Reports may be submitted by persons belonging to the Company's internal staff as well as by collaborators, customers, con-sultants, partners of the latter and suppliers of works, goods and services, and their respective employees and collaborators, volunteers and trainees, shareholders and persons in administrative, managerial, control or supervisory roles or represent-ing the Company.